HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 you're reading, each of these is liable to be called just "finite" without disambiguation.
-Sometimes you even get more confusing conventions, (such as writing "subfinite" to mean what we call "kuratowski finite"!) so make sure you read the literature carefully to know exactly what the author means!
+Sometimes you even get more confusing conventions, (such as writing "subfinite" to mean what we call "kuratowski finite"!) so make sure you read carefully to know exactly what each particular author means!
 For this post, though, we'll write:

 If $n : \mathbb{N}$, the <span class=defn>Finite Cardinal</span> of size $n$